12.1.2 POJA-L4393+2535+4394+2537

 scleral collagenous stroma.
 (3) Ciliary body with ciliary processes.
 (4) Lens.
 (5) Iris.

 (4) Epithelium of limbal conjunctiva.
 (5) Conjunctival stroma of loose connective tissue and vessels.
 These vessels form the peripheral corneal arcades which extend anteriorly to the termination of the Bowman’s membrane.
-At the border between 5 and 3 Tenon’s capsule (6) and episclera are localized.
+At the border between 5 and 3 Tenon’s capsule (6) and episclera are localised.